"OVER THE TAVERN" -- OVER THREE HUNDRED PRODUCTIONS!!

 HONORS: A memorial plaque has been imbedded in front of Dudzick’s boyhood home in Buffalo, commemorating his father’s tavern and the play it inspired.
 An even greater honor -- Tom Dudzick was once a question on Jeopardy!

-Tom Dudzick lives in Nyack, NY with his wife and two children, and can be reached through his agent Jack Tantleff at the Paradigm Talent Agency (JTantleff@paradigmagency.com).
+Tom Dudzick lives in Nyack, NY and can be reached through his agent Jack Tantleff at the Paradigm Talent Agency (JTantleff@paradigmagency.com).